Sudan's Ancient Kingdoms & Nile Majesty

 Where to Stay Tonight

-Central location provides easy access to attractions and restaurants while offering views of the river system
+Central location provides easy access to sights, restaurants, and transport for the days ahead.

 2